kaczla/list-lm/README.md

 - [Kernl](https://github.com/ELS-RD/kernl) - Kernl lets you run Pytorch transformer models several times faster on GPU with a single line of code, and is designed to be easily hackable.
 Kernl is the first OSS inference engine written in OpenAI Triton, a new language designed by OpenAI to make it easier to write GPU kernels.
 - [LASSL](https://github.com/lassl/lassl) - LASSL is a LAnguage framework for Self-Supervised Learning.
 LASSL aims to provide an easy-to-use framework for pretraining language model by only using Huggingface's Transformers and Datasets.
 - [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) - High-Resolution Image Synthesis with Latent Diffusion Models, contains: Text-to-Image, Inpainting
+- [Levanter](https://github.com/stanford-crfm/levanter) - Levanter is a framework for training large language models (LLMs) and other foundation models that strives for legibility, scalability, and reproducibility.
 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow
 - [LLM Foundry](https://github.com/mosaicml/llm-foundry) - This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.
+- [LOMO](https://github.com/OpenLMLab/LOMO) - LOw-Memory Optimization (LOMO), which fuses the gradient computation and the parameter update in one step to reduce memory usage.
 - [LongT5](https://github.com/google-research/longt5) - LongT5 is an extension of the T5 model that handles long sequence inputs more efficiently.
 - [MaxText](https://github.com/google/maxtext) - MaxText is a high performance, arbitrarily scalable, open-source, simple, easily forkable, well-tested, batteries included LLM written in pure Python/Jax and targeting Google Cloud TPUs.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.